derogab/coingraph/README.md

 **Configuration**

-Open `webserver.py` and `getdata.py` to customize mysql db connection.
+Edit `webserver.py` and `getdata.py` to customize your mysql database connection.

 **Cronjob**

 Insert a cronjob.
-You can edit your cronjob list by writing `crontab -e`.
+You can edit your cronjob list from the terminal command `crontab -e`.
 ```
 */1 * * * * /usr/bin/python ~/coingraph/getdata.py
 ```

 **Usage**

-Open `http://localhost:8080` to view real-time graphs.
+Open `http://localhost:8080` in your browser to view real-time graphs.

 **Donate**

-If this project help you reduce time to develop, you can [give me a cup of coffee](https://www.paypal.me/derogab) :)
+If this project helps you reduce your development time please considering [giving me a cup of coffee](https://www.paypal.me/derogab) :)